m-delfino/influenzanet-setup-guide/installation/3-install-influenzanet-gke.md

 3. To install the platform we make use of the git repository [Cluster Management](https://github.com/influenzanet/cluster-management)
 4. Once connected run ``` git clone https://github.com/influenzanet/cluster-management.git ```
 5. Enter into the cloned folder by running ``` cd cluster-management ```
-6. This repository contains a branch for each of the countries where the deployment is to take place.
+6. This repository requires you to configure a values.yaml file to provide details about your deployment.
 Refer to the readme in [Cluster Management](https://github.com/influenzanet/cluster-management)
 7. Refer to the Set up section of the readme in Cluster Management to perform the required configurations before installation.
 8. Once ready, run the script install_start.sh by running ``` sh install_start.sh ```